rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 Persist Security Info=False;User ID=sa;Password=sapwd;Initial Catalog=reporting;Server=.
 ```

-`mirrorDB` - name of the single DB that mirrors the tables in others.
+`mirrorDB` - name of the single DB that mirrors tables from master DBs.
 Usually it is the customer DB writing to shared DBs.

 `masterTables` - a list of 3-part table names being remotely update from the *mirror DB*.
 One table per line.
 E.g.
 ```